 In this subsection, we prove Theorems~\ref{thm: main Lie} and \ref{thm: main}.
 For the reader's convenience, Proposition~\ref{prop: availableinduction} gathers together all the induction steps we can do using the earlier results with the exception of Proposition~\ref{Prop: Cocompact reduction}, which will be used in the proof of Theorem~\ref{thm: main Lie} directly.

 \begin{proposition} Let $G$ be a locally compact group with noncompact Lie dimension $n$ and helix dimension $h$.
-Let $\Delta_G: G \to (\RR^{>0}, \times)$ be the modular function of $G$.
-Then $G$ satisfies $\BM(n-h)$ if one of the following assumptions holds: \begin{enumerate} \item The locally compact group $\ker \Delta_G$ has noncompact Lie dimension $n'$ and helix dimension $h'$, and $\ker \Delta_G$ satisfies $\BM(n'-h')$. \item $G$ is unimodular, $G'$ is an open subgroup of $G$ such that $G'$ has noncompact Lie dimension $n'$ and helix dimension $h'$ and satisfies $\BM(n'-h')$. \item $G$ is unimodular, $H$ is a compact normal subgroup of $G$, the quotient $G/H$ has noncompact Lie dimension $n'$ and helix dimension $h'$ and satisfies $\BM(n'-h')$. \item There is an exact sequence of connected semisimple Lie groups such that $H$ has non compact Lie dimension $n_1$ and helix dimension $h_1$, and satisfies $\BM(n_1-h_1)$, and $G/H$ has noncompact Lie dimension $n_2$ and helix dimension $h_2$, and satisfies $\BM(n_2-h_2)$. \item There is an exact sequence of connected unimodular Lie groups such that $H$ has noncompact Lie dimension $n_1$ and helix dimension $0$, and satisfies $\BM(n_1)$, and $G/H$ has noncompact Lie dimension $n_2$ and helix dimension $h_2$ with $h_2=h$, and satisfies $\BM(n_2-h)$. \end{enumerate} \end{proposition}
+Then $G$ satisfies $\BM(n-h)$ if one of the following assumptions holds: \begin{enumerate} \item Let $\Delta_G: G \to (\RR^{>0}, \times)$ be the modular function of $G$.
+With $n'$ and $h'$ the noncompact Lie dimension and the helix dimension of the locally compact group $\ker \Delta_G$ respectively, the locally compact group $\ker \Delta_G$ satisfies $\BM(n'-h')$. \item $G$ is unimodular, $G'$ is an open subgroup of $G$, $n'$ and $h'$ are the noncompact Lie dimension and the helix dimension of $G'$ respectively, and the locally compact group $G'$ satisfies $\BM(n'-h')$. \item $G$ is unimodular, $H$ is a compact normal subgroup of $G$, $n'$ and $h'$ are the noncompact Lie dimension and the helix dimension of $G/H$ respectively, and the locally compact group $G/H$ satisfies $\BM(n'-h')$. \item There is an exact sequence of connected semisimple Lie groups

+$n_1$ and $h_1$ are the noncompact Lie dimension and the helix dimension of $H$ respectively, $n_2$ and $h_2$ are the noncompact Lie dimension and the helix dimension of $G/H$ respectively, and the locally compact groups $H$ and $G/H$ satisfy $\BM(n_1-h_1)$ and $\BM(n_2-h_2)$ respectively. \item There is an exact sequence of connected unimodular Lie groups

+$n_1$ and $h_1$ are the noncompact Lie dimension and the helix dimension of $H$ respectively, $n_2$ and $h_2$ are the noncompact Lie dimension and the helix dimension of $G/H$ respectively, $h_1=0$, $h_2=h$, and the locally compact groups $H$ and $G/H$ satisfy $\BM(n_1-h_1)$ and $\BM(n_2-h_2)$ respectively. \end{enumerate} \end{proposition}

 \begin{proof}

 We first prove (1).
 Note that by Fact \ref{fact: modular function}.1, $\ker \Delta_G$ is unimodular.
 By Lemma~\ref{Lem: dichotomy2}, we either have the exact sequence of locally compact groups